Many people want clear skin and are willing to do whatever it takes to get there.

 - Redness.

-- In rare cases, mood swings have been reported in people who have been taking high strength of isotretinoin for an extended period.
+- In rare cases, mood swings have been reported in people who have been taking high-strength isotretinoin for an extended period.

 What are the Side Effects of Using Retinol While on Accutane?